 3/4 teaspoon sea salt

 Garnish- sesame seeds

-1. Place chicken breast in crock pot
+1. Place chicken thighs in crock pot

 2. In a small bowl mix coconut aminos, honey, orange juice, tomato paste, sesame oil, garlic, sea salt, and pepper